Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Transport codes

-The resulting uncertainties of prompt neutrino fluxes are relatively large, up to a factor of about 5 \cite{Zenaiev:2019ktw,Jeong:2021vqp,Bai:2022xad}.
-At neutrino energies below $\sim 1\,$PeV in the laboratory frame, uncertainties from QCD dominate, with uncertainties from renormalization and factorization scales playing the largest role.
+The resulting uncertainties of prompt neutrino fluxes are relatively large, up to a factor $\simeq 5$ \cite{Zenaiev:2019ktw,Jeong:2021vqp,Bai:2022xad}.
+At neutrino energies below $\sim 1\,$PeV in the lab frame, they are dominated by QCD uncertainties, where renormalisation and factorisation scale uncertainties play the largest role.
 PDF uncertainties increase with neutrino energy due to increasing sensitivity to the gluon PDF in the target at very small momentum fraction, where the gluon density rises rapidly and may experience saturation.
 Above $\sim 1\,$PeV, uncertainties in the all-nucleon flux progressively become comparable to the QCD uncertainties.
-The former largely derive from theoretical uncertainties in the elemental composition of cosmic rays, and to a lesser extent, from inconsistencies between air shower measurements.
+The former derive to a large degree from theoretical uncertainties in the elemental composition of cosmic rays, and to some extent from inconsistencies between air shower measurements.

 The composition uncertainties are dominated by theoretical uncertainties in the event generators that are used to interpret air shower data.
-Therefore, the accuracy of these calculations above 1\,PeV will indirectly benefit from the global tuning of event generators.
-However, one can also exploit this sensitivity for tuning by using the atmospheric muon flux as input.
-Unlike the neutrino flux, the atmospheric muon flux is purely of atmospheric origin and can be measured by neutrino observatories like IceCube.
+Therefore, the accuracy of these calculations above 1\,PeV will indirectly profit from global tuning of event generators.
+However, one can also turn this argument around and exploit this sensitivity for tuning, by using the atmospheric muon flux as input, which in contrast to the neutrino flux is purely of atmospheric origin and can be measured by neutrino observatories like IceCube.